Now streaming on:

 All of this lip service, this winking, nearly kills the low-level amusement of "The Takedown" when the plot finally kicks off, after a severed body is discovered inside a train.
 Reunited by the case, Ousmane and François investigate with the help of a woman named Alice (Izïa Higelin), who sets off both of their boyish inabilities to talk to a woman they find attractive.

-Alice becomes their tour guide of sorts through the town of the crime, a place so conservative that the mayor is a not so thinly veiled fascist.
-As if the movie is saying, one may not like cops, but at least they’re not out-and-out skinheads who even work at a security company that has a pseudo SS symbol for a logo.
-Any who, the top half of a guy named Kevin leads to some kind of thing about a super drug, one of many under-cooked story pieces in this messy script from Stéphane Kazandjian.
-There's a larger conspiracy at hand, albeit expressed with such touch-and-go ideas that there’s little emotional stakes even when a house for immigrants is targeted for a bombing.
+Alice becomes their tour guide of sorts through the town of the crime, a place so conservative that the mayor is a not-so-thinly veiled fascist.
+As the movie is saying, one may not like cops, but at least they’re not out-and-out skinheads who even work at a security company that has a pseudo-SS symbol for a logo.
+Anywho, the top half of a guy named Kevin leads to some kind of thing about a super drug, one of many under-cooked story pieces in this messy script from Stéphane Kazandjian.
+There's a larger conspiracy at hand, albeit expressed with such touch-and-go ideas that there are little emotional stakes even when a house for immigrants is targeted for a bombing.

 Now playing on Netflix.

 Omar Sy as Ousmane Diakhité

 Dimitri Storoge as Brunner

 Jo Prestia as Goran